dariogarcia/dariogarcia.github.io/_posts/2022-05-22-scientific-publications.md

 Some constants used later on:
 * Author commitment rate (ACR) in the order of 10.
 * Minimum open time (MOT) in the order of 1 year
+* Max Carreer Influence (MCI) in the order of 15% of the sigmoid.
 Some disclaimers:
 * This platform is considered with experimental research in mind.
 Things like replication or reproduction of work may not make sense in other contexts of science.
 That being said, suppressing these componens has minimal implications.
 The platform can be easily adapted to handle all types of work as long as these can be developed under peer review.